souzamarcelo/AutoBQP/README.md

 + Marcelo de Souza, Marcus Ritt. **An Automatically Designed Recombination Heuristic for the Test-Assignment Problem**.
 2018 IEEE Congress on Evolutionary Computation (CEC), Rio de Janeiro, 2018.

-Please, make sure to reference us if you use capopt in your research.
+Please, make sure to reference us if you use AutoBQP in your research.

 ```bibtex
 @inproceedings{SouzaEtAl2018autobqp,